GACE Elementary Education Ultimate Guide and Practice Test

 What test takers wish they would’ve known:

-- It’s a great strategy to track your time while taking the GACE Early Childhood Education tests.
+- It’s a great strategy to track your time while taking the GACE Elementary Education tests.
 You can monitor your time by periodically checking the timer in the upper right-hand corner of your screen.

 - Test-takers tend to overestimate their abilities to perform well on GACE assessments.
 Many students regret not putting more time and effort into preparing for GACE assessments beforehand.
 Fortunately, it’s easy to avoid this mistake by using test preparation materials early.
 If you’re reading this, you’re already starting off on the right foot!